Arnaaavvv/Resumizer/README.md

 **[Try it here](https://resumizer-murex.vercel.app/)**

-No install, no signup — upload a resume, paste a job description and get your breakdown in seconds.
+No install, no signup just upload a resume, paste a job description and get your breakdown in seconds.

 ## ✨ Features